 1b.
 The MCVideo server receives the group join request.
 MCVideo server generates an implicit affiliation (if the MCVideo user is not already affiliated to the group) and verifies that MCVideo user 1 is authorized to affiliate to the group by following the affiliation procedure for MCVideo.
 If a functional alias is present, the MCVideo server checks whether it is allowed to be used and if it has been activated for the user.

+If the functional alias is provided only in the group join request, or via binding, the MCVideo server proceeds with the value that is provided.
+If the functional alias is provided in both the group join request and via binding, it is up to the MCVideo server implementation to determine a value for the functional alias to be used.

 1c.
 The MCVideo server replies with a group join response indicating the acceptance of the group join request and also returns the MCVideo server selected media parameters for the group call in the group join response.

 2. If MCVideo user 1 requests to transmit media by sending transmit media request to MCVideo server, the MCVideo server establishes the media plane (if not already established) for the call.